 8. Blonde Lob with Bangs.
 If you’re looking to use something more natural than a silver hair dye, try one of warm blonde hair shades to conceal the grays.
 If you need to color the resistant roots, it will be a good idea to leave the color on your roots longer than needed for the rest of the strands.
 Between the salon visits change your parting, use braids, headbands, or tinting sprays/sticks to hide the outgrown roots.

 9. Mature Pixie Cut.
 Despite the trend to wear long gray locks, a lot of women still ask how to hide gray hairs with a pixie cut.
 No wonder, short hair is much easier to style and manage.
 Choose a shade that fits your eye color and skin tone.
 Just look how beautifully the new hair color emphasized her natural beauty!
 If your heart is not with transitioning to gray, don’t follow trends and change your color as you wish.

 10. Youthful Blonde Hairstyle.
-These are back-to-back foils done very close to the roots.
+These highlights are done very close to the roots.
 A great tactic for blondes who want to conceal gray hair and take 5 years off the face.
 Lighter hair can be easier to camouflage and is the most natural option.
 Gray strands will appear almost unnoticeable.
 As we see, grays are not so stubborn in the skillful hands of a good hair colorist.